Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Different types of treatments can be used for brain tumors.
 Which may work best for you?
 It depends on a number of factors.
 These include the type of tumor, its size and location, and whether the healthcare provider thinks it can be removed with surgery.
 Factors also include your age, overall health, and what side effects you’ll find acceptable.

 You may have questions and concerns about your treatment options.
 You may also want to know how you’ll feel and function after treatment, and if you’ll have to change your normal activities.
 Your healthcare provider is the best person to answer your questions.
 He or she can tell you what your treatment choices are, the goals of these treatments, how successful they’re expected to be, and what the risks and side effects are.

 Your healthcare provider may advise a specific treatment.
-Or he or she may offer more than one, and ask you to decide which one you’d like to use.
+Or he or she may offer more than 1, and ask you to decide which 1 you’d like to use.
 It can be hard to make this decision.
 It is important to take the time you need to make the best decision.

 Remove or destroy the brain tumor

 Stop or slow the growth or spread of brain tumor cells